Pinafore/cl1-hw/dan/README.md

 mini-batching, which provides single or multi-process iterators over the dataset(https://pytorch.org/docs/stable/data.html).

-For data loader, there includes two functions, batichfy and vectorize.
-For each example, we need to vectorize the question text in to a vector using vocabuary.
-In this assignment, you need to write the vectorize function yourself.
-Then we provide the batchify function to split the dataset into mini-batches.
+For data loader, there are two important functions: batichfy and vectorize.
+You don't need to implement anything here, but to implement the rest of your code, you need to understand what they do.

 What you have to do